Protecting People, Property and Our Way of Life

 Important Message from North Lafourche Levee District

-In accordance with the Louisiana Governor’s Proclamation Number 97 JBE 2020 extending Phase 2, NLLD office access is limited to 50% of the total occupancy as determined by the State Fire Marshal, which for this office is 32 individuals at one time, including our employees.
-Every individual shall wear a face covering over the nose and mouth when entering the building.
+In accordance with Louisiana Governor’s Proclamation 117-JBE-2020, in reference to COVID-19, NLLD office access is limited to 50% of the total occupancy as determined by the State Fire Marshal, which for this office is 32 individuals at one time, including our employees.
+Every individual shall wear a face covering over the nose and mouth when entering the building and social distancing measures will be implemented.
 You can refer to gov.louisiana.gov for guideline exceptions.
-Guidelines on public meeting participation for the NLLD during the additional Phase 2 Mitigation Measures of Reopening can be found below.

 Upcoming NLLD Board of Commissioners Meetings: